All about the Slovenian Carnival celebrations from a very Pust enthusiastic Slovenian.

 Some of my Pust costumes over the years

-P.S.: Dear Slovenian friends, send me your best Pust costumes, I’ll add them. 🙂
+P.S.: Dear Slovenian friends, send me your Pust costumes, I’ll add them. 🙂

 My friends’ awesome costumes